apartresearch/seqcont_circuits/README.md

 Explore the Notebooks:

-Navigate to the ``notebooks`` directory and open the Jupyter notebooks to see detailed analyses and visualizations.
+Navigate to the ``notebooks`` directory and open the Colab notebooks to see detailed analyses and visualizations.

-#### Running Experiments
+### Running Experiments

 After navigating to the `src/node_ablation` folder, use this command to run node ablation experiments.
 Lower `--num_samps` if one encounters GPU out-of-memory issues.
 An A100 is recommended.